Which are the best smart glasses for your business?

 02. Controller type

-Smart glasses technology can be operated either via a touchpad e.g. Epson Moverio and Google Glass, or hands-free – either using voice control such as with RealWear, Iristick, or Vuzix, or using gestures such as with HoloLens.
-Hands-free controls are particularly useful for workers who need to operate machinery.
+Smart glasses technology can be operated either via a touchpad, e.g., Epson Moverio and Google Glass, or hands-free – using voice control, such as with RealWear, Iristick, or Vuzix using gestures, such as with HoloLens.
+Hands-free controls are handy for workers who need to operate machinery.

 03. Screen type

 Smart glasses offer the choice between monocular or binocular screen types.
-Monocular or single-screen glasses are less intrusive and allow the user to work hands-free without distraction, although the reduced screen size can make it more difficult to view smaller objects.
-The expanded field of view afforded by a binocular screen, which covers both eyes and allows for an immersive experience, has more impact on the real-life visibility of the user as they will be able to see objects right before their eyes.
+Monocular or single-screen glasses are less intrusive and allow the user to work hands-free without distraction, although the reduced screen size can make it more challenging to view smaller objects.
+The expanded field of view afforded by a binocular screen, which covers both eyes and allows for an immersive experience, has more impact on the real-life visibility of the user as they can see objects right before their eyes.

-Available lens technology includes the Bug-eye, the Birdbath, and the Waveguide, each coming at a different price point, design, and resolution quality.
+Available lens technology includes the Bug-eye, the Birdbath, and the Waveguide, each with a different price point, design, and resolution quality.

 05. Battery life

-Just like with any mobile device, the battery life of your smart glasses is important for ensuring that they can be used for the time period necessary to complete the task.
-Some devices allow “hot-swapping”, which means you can replace the battery without interrupting the work of the wearer
+Just like with any mobile device, the battery life of your smart glasses is essential for ensuring that they can be used for the time necessary to complete the task.
+Some devices allow “hot-swapping,” which means you can replace the battery without interrupting the work of the wearer